volcanblanco/akifvolkanongun.com/README.md

 # Install dependencies (only the first time)
 npm i

-# Run the local server at localhost:8080
+# Run the local server
 npm run dev

-# Build for production in the dist/ directory
-npm run build
 ```